 That beloved button on top of your alarm clock may not be so helpful after all.

-Spending the last half hour or so of nighttime rest in what researchers call “fragmented sleep” has consequences for your ability to function throughout the day.
+Spending the last half hour or so of nighttime rest in what researchers call “fragmented sleep” for your ability to function throughout the day.

 Pro-tip: Try the 90-minute sleep cycle hack by setting two alarms — one for 90 minutes before you want to wake up and one for when you actually want to wake up.